Go

 Developer overrides (qfg override)

-sdk, err := quonfig.NewSdk(
+sdk, err := quonfig.NewClient(

 quonfig.WithSdkKey(sdkKey),

-quonfig.WithQuonfigUserContext(true), // opt in
+quonfig.WithQuonfigUserContext(false), // opt out

 )